PoliGonch/homework_project_ski_rent_09.04.22/README.md

 # team_project_ski_rent_09.04.22

-This is homework for Beetroot Academy course.
+This is a homework for Beetroot Academy course.